seird/rsstube/README.md

 - PyQt5
 - requests
 - schedule
+- (pysocks to connect to a socks5 proxy)
-- (mpv + youtube-dl visible in your path, to directly play videos)
+- (mpv + youtube-dl or vlc, to directly play videos)